-The filling of the website with content had also its specifics.
+The filling of the website with content also had its specifics.
 Each office in the member countries received templates to be filled.
 We put the prepared texts onto the respective version of the website and added the required hyperlinks; note that new amendments and additions were sent almost every day.
-In the meantime, some languages can be quite brain-taxing; for example, the Greek language where letters may look unfamiliar.
+In the meantime, some languages can be quite brain-taxing; for example, the Greek uses neither Latin nor Cyrilic script.
 Dealing with such situations was not easy, though very interesting.
 And we did everything alright.

-After the portal was launched, we continued to maintain and support it.
-We updated the information about the contest, published the names of winners and examples of successful cases sent by organizers from different countries.
+After the launch we continue the maintain and support of the portal.
+We updated the information about the contest, published the names of the winners and examples of success case studies sent by the organizers from different countries.